elesto-dao/elesto/docs/Explanation/ADR/adr-007-revocation-lists.md

 ### Example

-An example revocation list based on the above schema is:
+For example, a revocation list based on the credential definition schema looks like:

 ```json
 {